jundalisay/sp/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 Epictetus says:

-{{< q a="Epictetus" >}}
+{{< l a="Epictetus" >}}
 'When our neighbour loses his wife or son, everyone knows that this is a human calamity.
 It is a natural event according to the ordinary course of things.
 But, when the same thing happens to ourselves, we cry out, as if we had suffered the most dreadful misfortune.
 However, we should remember how we were affected when it happened to another.
 Such as we were in his case, such we should be in our own case.'
-{{< /q >}}
+{{< /l >}}